-Variable label inflows professions
+Variable label inflows manager

-Variable name ein_bf_prof
+Variable name ein_bf_man

 Data type Numerical

 Origin ВеН

-Detailed description This variable contains the number of inflows of employed professions according to the Blossfeld classification of occupations.
+Detailed description This variable contains the number of inflows of employed managers accord- ing to the Blossfeld classification of occupations.
 Detailed information on the definition of inflows can be found in Section 5.2.2.1.
 Detailed information on the Blossfeld classification of occupations can be found in Section 5.1.8.1.

 Sensitive variable No

 Notes Due to the changeover from the Classification of Occupations 1988 (KldB 1988) to the Classification of Occupations 2010 (KldB 2010) the variable has significant gaps for 2011.
-From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 1.3.2).
+From 2012 onwards the values of the KldB 2010 were recoded to the categories of the KldB 1988 (see Section 4.6).
 This variable is a component of the BHP extension file "worker flows", which is only made available to users on application.